-Moreover, the SDGs can be considered as a frame of reference for sustainable development issues for a variety of actors, from governments to companies and investors.
+Furthermore, the SDGs can be considered as a frame of reference for sustainable development issues for a variety of actors, from governments to companies and investors.
 The private sphere is increasingly considering environmental and social issues, illustrating new forms of governance where subjects of general interest are no longer solely the prerogative of the public sphere.
-Considering the SDGs can help companies to think on how they create environmental, economic, and social value.
+Considering the SDGs can help companies think about how they create environmental, economic, and social value.